adamatan/cfp-submissions/think-functions.md

 Thinks Functions

 # Elevator Pitch (300 characters)
-What would apps look like if we never have to think about servers, never have to think about performance and never have to think about cost?
-This session shows how an entire application, a car-hail service, can be built out of functions - from architectural overview to actual JS code.
+What would apps look like if we never had to think about servers, performance or even cost?
+This session demonstrates how an "uber-like" ridesharing application can be built entirely from functions -  starting with a architectural overview and progressing to actual JS code.

 # Talk Format